MANLP-suda/MMESGN/README.md

 ***********************************************************

-## preprocess data
+## preprocess data：Modify the data path in data_loader.py first,then:
-Modify the data path in data_loader.py first,then: bash preprocess.sh
+bash preprocess.sh
 ## train
 bash train.sh
-## reinforcement
+## reinforcement ： select one of train checkpoints and copy the path to -train_from in reinforce.sh,then
-select one of train checkpoints and copy the path to -train_from in reinforce.sh,then bash reforce.sh
+bash reforce.sh
 ## translate
 bash translate.sh